jparnaudeau/terraform-postgresql-database-admin/README.md

 This sub-module is in charge to create :

-* `postgresql database` : Patch BaseLine to apply to a specific operating system family.
-The approval rules defined into a patch baseline need to be setted when calling the module.
+* `postgresql database` : In some case, you need to create the database first.

 * `postgresql role` : following best practices, we will create `role` in a first step.
 Those roles will handle grants (=permissions).